saluteyang/saluteyang.github.io/_posts/2019-07-01-life-and-death-clf.md

 ## 1. A Much Simplified Data Processing Step

-To keep the project feasible within the time constraint, I chose to ignore the photos collection keyed to the individual pet ID's.
-A few pets with missing sentiment analysis of profiles were dropped.
-And instead of a multi-class classficication of how soon an adoption occurs (1 month, 2 months, etc.), a binary target of whether adopted within 100 days (the longest timeframe in the data) or not was created.
+To keep the project feasible within the time constraint, I chose to ignore the photo collection keyed to the individual pet ID's.
+A few pets with missing profile sentiment analysis were dropped.
+And instead of a multi-class classficication of how soon an adoption occurs (1 month, 2 months, etc.), a binary target of whether adopted within 100 days (the longest timeframe in the data) was created.

 ```python
 # keep only the records that have sentiment score